If you have roses in your garden they’re probably some of your most prized flowers. They are simply some of the most beautiful flowers out there.

 Resource Competition

-For the best results plant your roses in areas where they don’t have to battle for their essential resources.
+For the best results plant your roses in areas where they don’t have to do battle with other plants.

 Shading Issues